 Those were great memories for me.
-And we both the effort to make more of those moments happen.
+And we both made the effort to make more of those moments happen.

 My father also taught me the importance of true friendship and how to recognize it, which has been one of the most important lessons I’ve ever learned.
 My mother was always telling me what to do and how to do everything right.
 My father, on the other hand, gave less advice and was much more salient and to the point.

 "Don't worry about being everybody's friend.
 Realize that the number of people in the world that would do anything for you, you can count them on the fingers of one hand.
 Do anything for them.
 Be there for the people that would be there for you most and don't worry about pleasing everybody."

 And he kept at it.
 As I grew up, he would continue asking questions about my people.

 He’d ask: "How's your life going?
 Who is in your life?
 Why are those people in your life?"

 A lot of times he would ask me about the people that he didn't love and I mean that in a friendly way.
 He had a great sense of humor, and he used that to deliver messages clearly, but in a more gentle manner.

 He’d say: "Why are you still friends with that guy?”